the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-checklist.md

     - The documentation describes the data management practices of the project and includes roles and responsibilities of individual team members
 - We have established on/off boarding procedures.
 - Another researcher from outside the research group but in the same field would be able to find and use the project's research materials.
-- We have a standardised set of data management practices, including file naming conventions and folder structures (see {ref}`Data Storage and Organisation<rr-rdm-storage>.
+- We have a standardised set of data management practices, including file naming conventions and folder structures (see {ref}`Data Storage and Organisation<rr-rdm-storage>`.
 - The data is stored and backed up on recommended data storage systems.
 - We reviewed all applicable policies (institution, funder, potential publisher).
 - We have read through and understand other relevant agreements, licenses, or other requirements.
 - We have sought out community standards and best practices related to our data.
-- We have set up a {ref}`Data Management Plan<rr-rdm-dmp> Data Management Plan to help us decide what research objects will be made publicly available.
+- We have set up a {ref}`Data Management Plan<rr-rdm-dmp>` to help us decide what research objects will be made publicly available.